hyperledger-archives/sawtooth-docs-archive/docs/1.2/transaction_family_specifications/settings_transaction_family.md

 > scheme may be better in practice.
 Implementations which use a different
 > authorization scheme can replace this implementation by adhering to the
 > same addressing scheme and content format for settings.
 (For example,
-> the location of PoET settings can not change, or the PoET consensus
+> the location of PoET settings cannot change, or the PoET consensus
 > module will not be able to find them.)

 ## State